 Unfortunately, unlike in other countries, there aren't pre-Christmas sales with lower prices to attract shoppers.
 Prices actually go up.
 However, the malls try to attract customers through special Christmas displays, decorations, and entertainment.

-Transport: These three shopping areas are next to Jordan Station, Mongkok Station and Sham Shui Po Station respectively, and are a few minutes travel time from each other on Bus 7 or the MTR.
+- Transport: Next to Jordan Station, Mongkok Station and Sham Shui Po Station respectively, they are a few minutes apart on Bus 7 or the MTR.

-Temple Street for Souvenirs, Small Gifts, Cheap Clothes, and Nicknacks
+Temple Street for Souvenirs, Small Gifts, Cheap Clothes, and Knick Knacks

 - Open hours: The street stalls begin to open about 2 or 3 pm depending on the weather, and they close about 11 pm.